-WWRR is a voluntary organisation which aims to “provide advanced emergency clinical care to patients with illness and injury, in (but not exclusively restricted to) the communities and surrounds of County Wicklow alongside the statutory emergency services, thereby assisting in the relief of illness and injury and the protection of human life”.
+WWRR is a voluntary chairty which aims to “provide advanced emergency clinical care to patients with illness and injury, in (but not exclusively restricted to) the communities of and beyond County Wicklow alongside the statutory emergency services, thereby assisting in the relief of illness and injury and the protection of human life”.

 Additionally, we aim to:

 assist the emergency services at the scene of an incident

 publicly promote the chain of survival and bystander CPR & AED use

 publicly promote the benefits of advanced emergency care in the community

 provide clinical advice and support to CFR Schemes, off duty practitioner responders and others as may be tasked in support of the statutory emergency services.

 provide advice and training to all sectors involved in the provision of emergency care in the community.

 WWRR is run by a volunteer committee who provide administrative and fundraising support.
 WWRR is a member scheme of the County Wicklow Community First Responders group

 WWRR is currently of one four such schemes in Ireland, providing volunteer critical care support to the National Ambulance Service (NAS), including West Cork Rapid Response, East Cork Rapid Response and ICRR Mayo with the support of Irish Community Rapid Response (ICRR).